dokulabs/doku/README.md

 helm install doku dokulabs/doku
 ```

+**NOTE**:
+> As Doku does not have a built-in visualization UI yet, it is preferred that you set up the `observabilityPlatform` configuration within the [values.yaml](https://github.com/dokulabs/doku/tree/main/helm/doku/values.yaml) file in the Helm Chart.
+Doing so enables visualization of the LLM Observability data processed by Doku using an external observability platform.

-For a detailed list of configurable parameters for the Helm chart, refer to the `values.yaml` file in the Doku [Helm chart](https://github.com/dokulabs/doku/tree/main/helm/doku).
+For a detailed list of configurable parameters for the Helm chart, refer to the `values.yaml` file in the [Helm chart](https://github.com/dokulabs/doku/tree/main/helm/doku).

 ### 🔑 Generating an API Key